> initializing profile...

 Healthcare IT

 Started at the helpdesk.
 Left as a Director.
-The ascent was fast because the work demanded it — overseeing an HBOC medical billing platform processing millions of dollars in claims daily, where downtime isn't an inconvenience, it's a crisis.
+The ascent was fast because the work demanded it, overseeing an HBOC medical billing platform processing millions of dollars in claims daily, where downtime isn't an inconvenience, it's a crisis.
 Beyond keeping the lights on, played a pivotal role in bringing the region's very first Electronic Medical Records system online.
 The experience planted a seed that would later grow into building one from scratch.
+Featured in The Herald-Palladium (April 12, 1999) as the systems integrator responsible for Cedarwood's Y2K compliance readiness, and separately in the Sunday Business section as one of the pioneering users of MP3 technology — while most of the industry was still arguing about whether digital audio was a threat, the work was already done.

 Internet Pioneer

-Running operations for the dominant Internet Service Provider in Southwest Michigan during the most chaotic and exciting stretch in the history of the web.
+Running operations for Quantum Connections, the dominant Internet Service Provider in Southwest Michigan, during the most chaotic and exciting stretch in the history of the web.
 The role demanded equal parts engineering, leadership, and improvisation.
-The highlight — and a legitimate piece of internet history — was the first-ever live broadcast of a United States President over the internet.
+The highlight, a legitimate piece of internet history, was the first-ever live broadcast of a United States President over the internet.
 George H.W.
 Bush, speaking at Lake Michigan College, carried live on WSJM and streamed to the world.
 First.
 Ever.

 Healthcare Engineering

 The Cedarwood years had shown what a well-run medical information system could do for a facility.
-This was the next step — building one from scratch.
+This was the next step: building one from scratch.
 A full Electronic Medical Record platform designed to handle the complete patient lifecycle, from intake through billing, with HIPAA compliance baked in from the ground up rather than bolted on afterward.
+The work went beyond the software: co-holds a patent for the Patient Centric Medical Home, a care coordination framework built around the platform.

 Automotive Technology

-Every car buyer who ever asked "will my phone work with this?" got their answer through this system.
-A web-based platform built for Johnson Controls' OEM division, ingesting raw Bluetooth compatibility data from their device testing labs and serving it to major automotive manufacturers' showrooms and websites.
+Contracted through Johnson-Rauhoff, the St. Joseph-based marketing and technology agency, to build a platform for Johnson Controls' OEM automotive division.
+Every car buyer who ever asked "will my phone work with this?" got their answer through this system, a web-based platform ingesting raw Bluetooth compatibility data from Johnson Controls' device testing labs and serving it to major automotive manufacturers' showrooms and websites.
 Full ownership: hardware stack, database architecture, front-end interface.

 Personal 2015